Revilo91/comfoclime/README.md

 # comfoclime
-HomeAssistant integration of Zehnder ComfoClime
+HomeAssistant integration of Zehnder ComfoClime (and all devices in ComfoNet bus like the ComfoAir Q)

 ## Features
 ComfoClime is a HVAC solution as additional device for the ComfoAir Q series.
 It comes with its own app and an propietary JSON API.
 The ComfoClime unit is connected to the local network via WiFi/WLAN, the API is available only local via HTTP requests without authentication.
-This integration currently offers:
+The integration can also control the ventilation main unit ComfoAir Q. It currently offers:

 * reading the dashboard data similar to the official app (sensors)
 * writing the active temperature profile (select)
 * setting the ventilation fan speed (fan)
 * reading and writing the thermalprofile (sensors, selects and numbers)
-* reading additional telemetry values of all connected devices (sensors; known already from ComfoConnect integration)
+* reading additional telemetry values of *all* connected devices (sensors; known already from ComfoConnect integration)
 * arranging telemetry and property values into different devices
-* reading additional property values of all connected devices (sensors)
+* reading additional property values of *all* connected devices (sensors)
-* writing additional property values of all connected devices (service, numbers)
+* writing additional property values of *all* connected devices (service, numbers)
 * configuration via config flow by host/ip
 * locals in english and german

 All reverse engineered knowledge about the API is found here: https://github.com/msfuture/comfoclime_api/blob/main/ComfoClimeAPI.md
 Feel free to extend!

+## Installation

+* add this repository via HACS (user defined repositories, URL: `https://github.com/msfuture/comfoclime`)
+* install the "Zehnder ComfoClime" integration in HACS
+* restart Home Assistant
+* add the ComfoClime device (connected devices like the ComfoAir Q are detected and added automatically)

 ## Current ToDo / development
 There are many more telemetry and property values, that make sense to be offered by the integration.
 For now my primary goal is to control the ComfoClime unit, as I already integrated the ComfoAirQ via KNX.
 Only a few sensors, that are not available via KNX, are integrated.